-Put the hen and 3 teaspoons of the salt in a 7-quart pressure cooker.
-Add enough water just to cover the hen; do not fill above the cooker's "maximum fill" line, or 2/3 full.
+Put the chicken and 3 teaspoons of the salt in a 7-quart pressure cooker.
+Add enough water just to cover the chicken; do not fill above the cooker's "maximum fill" line, or 2/3 full.
 Cover and lock the lid.
-Bring to pressure over high heat, approximately 20 minutes.
+Bring to pressure over high heat, about 20 minutes.

 Once the pot reaches pressure, reduce heat to low, so that you barely hear hissing from the pot.
 Cook for 45 minutes.

 Following the manufacturer's instructions, release the pressure using the cooker's release device, or cool the cooker by running cold water over the lid for 5 minutes.
 Open carefully.
 Remove the chicken from the broth and set aside to cool.
 The meat should be tender and falling away from the bone.
 Once the chicken is cool enough to handle, pull the meat from the bones in small pieces, cover, and set aside.
 Discard the skin and bones.